safe-global/safe-wallet-web/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via a GitHub issue before making a change.
+When contributing to this repository, please first discuss the change you wish to make via a GitHub issue before making it.

 Please note we have a code of conduct (see below), please follow it in all your interactions with the project.